J-1 Visa Waiver Frequently Asked Questions

 8. How do I apply for a J-1 Visa Waiver?

-Federal law authorizes MDPH to support no more than thirty J-1 visa waiver requests per federal fiscal year (October 1 - September 30).
-MDPH will begin accepting applications, October 1 of each year.
-From October 1 - January 31, only applications for Primary Care positions will be accepted.
-If spots remain, both primary care and specialists can apply from February 1 - June 30.
-Only Emergent Need placements will be reviewed from July 1 - August 31, if there are spots remaining.
-Applications are processed at Massachusetts Department of Public Health Primary Care Office and forwarded to the Department of State.
+Massachusetts Department of Public Health (MDPH) begins accepting applications October 1 of each year.
+From October 1-January 31, only applications for primary care positions will be accepted and reviewed.
+If slots remain available, both primary care and specialist physicians can apply from February-June 30.
+Applications are processed at MDPH- Primary Care Office and forwarded to the Department Of State.
 The Primary Care Office informs both the physician and employer, when their application is supported; and also informs those applicants that are not supported.
+This process is completed approximately April/May.

 9. Who do I contact for more information?